dnnaji/blackmenshaving/razor-bumps.md

 In general, you can combat razor bumps with a combination of the following:

-- Men's Skin Care and Hygenie
+- Men's Skin Care and Hygiene
 - Proper Shaving Routine / Method
 - Razor Bump Treatment Products